 Highlights Include

 - Excursions: During a tour of Oxford, learn about this historic city, the British educational system, and the connection between James Smithson (founding donor of the Smithsonian Institution) and the university, which he attended as a student.
 Plus, take an excursion tailored to your specific course.
-Excursion descriptions are found with the Course descriptions on the Tour Details tab.
+Excursion descriptions are found in the itinerary below or with the course descriptions on the Tour Details tab.

-- Lifestyle: Stay at a historic college and sample life as an Oxford student.
-Live in a dormitory room (with en suite bathroom), dine in the college hall (including High Table, a privileged tradition - subject to availability), and enjoy use of the common rooms and gardens.
-Explore the charming town of Oxford, take tea at local eateries, and enjoy Evensong at Christ Church College.
+- Lifestyle: Stay at historic Merton College, home to the university’s oldest quadrangle, and immerse yourself in life as an Oxford student.
+Live in a dormitory room (with en suite bathroom), dine in the college hall—including High Table, a privileged tradition, and study or socialize in Merton’s common rooms and gardens.
+During your free time, explore the charming town of Oxford, take tea at local eateries or gather with fellow travelers for a pint at the of the day.
+Gather with the group to enjoy the famous Evensong recital at Christ Church College.

 *Each course averages 12-14 participants.
 Book early to ensure your preferred choice.